ecadlabs/taquito/docs/complex_parameters.md

 As described above, the `map %data` uses a value that we chose between different types.
 When using Taquito, we need to surround the chosen argument with curly braces.
 In the current example, we initialize the value in the `map %data` to the boolean true: `{ bool: true }`.

-Since every argument is identified by an annotation, we can ignore optional values if they are not needed.
-In the first entry of the `bigMap %records` of this example, we do not specify a value for the `address %address`, the `nat %ttl` and the `nat %validator`, but we define one for the `nat %validator` of the second entry of the bigMap.
+An annotation identifies every argument.
+Therefore we can ignore optional values if they are not needed.
+In the first entry of the `bigMap %records` of this example, we do not specify values for the `address %address` or the `nat %ttl` or the `nat %validator` but we define one for the `nat %validator` of the second entry of the bigmap.

 ```js live noInline
 // import { TezosToolkit, MichelsonMap } from '@taquito/taquito';